Kriya Yoga’s Birth in the West

 God is the life of every person.
 When that is known, the self-conscious sense of isolation falls away and one can develop inner peace and live in harmony with the highest wisdom.

-Inner peace and true freedom ensues and thus, a life of unconditional joy becomes possible.
+Inner peace and true freedom ensue and thus, a life of unconditional joy becomes possible.
 Liberation from the illusion of being separate from the Source and from one another is the foundation for global peace as well as individual happiness.

 Roy Eugene Davis, as a young man from the Midwest, met Paramahansa Yogananda in 1949.
 He was accepted for discipleship, trained by him, and later ordained by Paramahansaji to represent this tradition of Kriya Yoga.
 Mr. Davis has taught this practical, direct way to God-realization throughout the world for over fifty years.
 He trained, and ordained, Yogacharya Ellen Grace O’Brian, the spiritual director of CSE.